voxel51/fiftyone-teams-app-deploy/docker/README.md

 ### From Before FiftyOne Teams Version 1.1.0

 > **NOTE**: Upgrading from versions of FiftyOne Teams prior to v1.1.0 requires
 > upgrading the database and will interrupt all SDK connections.
-You should
-> coordinate this upgrade carefully with your end-users.
+> You should coordinate this upgrade carefully with your end-users.

 ---

-> **NOTE**: FiftyOne Teams v1.6 introduces the
+> **NOTE**: FiftyOne Teams v1.6 introduces the Central Authentication Service (CAS).
-> Central Authentication Service (CAS) which requires additional configurations
+> CAS requires additional configurations and consumes additional resources.
-> and consumes additional resources.
-Please review the upgrade instructions
+> Please review the upgrade instructions, the
-> , the
 > [Central Authentication Service](#central-authentication-service)
 > documentation and the
 > [Pluggable Authentication](https://docs.voxel51.com/teams/pluggable_auth.html)